PoustouFlan/SUnbox/README.md

-# SBoxYourMom
+# SUnbox

-SBoxYourMom is an open-source SBox analysis utility written in Python.
+SUnbox is an open-source SBox analysis utility written in Python.
 It provides a set of commands to automatically analyze substitution boxes (SBoxes), mainly used in cryptography.